fealty/Xenos/Specifications/Xenos.md

 	<expression> *

-The positional arguments provided to a function or method must consist of zero or more *expression*s delimited by one or more whitespace characters.
+The positional arguments provided to a function or method must consist of zero or more *expressions* delimited by one or more whitespace characters.

 #### Attribute Form

 	[@<attribute type> [<optional parameter>]*: <construction argument>*]

 Every attribute application is enclosed within square brackets.
-These applications consist of an at-sign followed immediately by the *attribute type*, zero or more *optional parameter*s, a terminating colon, and zero or more *construction arguments*.
+These applications consist of an at-sign followed immediately by the *attribute type*, zero or more *optional parameters*, a terminating colon, and zero or more *construction arguments*.
 There exists one restriction one attributes: They cannot be applied to other attributes.

 ##### Transformation to Basic Call Form